srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 For the purpose of this documentation, we will create a second Cassandra node in the same system with a different address but in the real-time project, we should configure one node per system in a Cassandra cluster.

 ### 5.1.
 Extract Cassandra Binaries:
-To set up a new Cassandra node, create a new folder where a new instance of Cassandra can be installed.
-In my case, I created `node2` folder under `D:\ProgramFiles\Cassandra` location.
+Follow below steps to set up a new Cassandra node:
+* Create a new folder where a new instance of Cassandra can be installed _(In my case, I created `node2` folder under `D:\ProgramFiles\Cassandra` location)_.
-Copy the Cassandra binary file `apache-cassandra-3.11.17-bin.tar.gz` to the new folder and extract contents of it.
+* Copy the Cassandra binary file `apache-cassandra-3.11.17-bin.tar.gz` to the new folder.
+* Extract contents of binary file using 7-Zip or WinSCP in the new folder created above.

 ### 5.2.
 Modify Configuration Files:
 We should update the following files in the new Cassandra install location to configure the second node.